-CLASS 8 - Wildlife Diorama - Exhibit must be no larger than 24" inches x 24" inches.
+CLASS 8 - Wildlife Diorama - Exhibit must be no larger than 24 inches x 24 inches.
 The exhibit might show a grassland, prairie, agricultural, woodland, riparian (stream or river corridor), wetland, and/or other area with wildlife habitat.
-Example: show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox, squirrels, Northern cardinals, or blue jays.
+Example: show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as White-tailed deer, Northern Bobwhite, Mourning Doves, Cottontail Rabbits, fox, squirrels, Northern Cardinals, or Bluejays.
 Label the habitats displayed and show at least five kinds of wildlife in their proper habitats.
+Remember to include supporting information about the wildlife and habitat that is on display.
 SF

 CLASS 9 - Wildlife Essay - Learn how to share educational information by writing.
 Choose a conservation or wildlife topic that interests you and write an essay about it.
 For example, write about a particular species of wildlife that you have observed or about the values of wildlife.
 You might write about wildlife on the farm, in town, in a backyard, at a backyard feeder, or at other places.
 You might write about ethics, proper behavior in the outdoors, hunting or fishing.
-The essay is between 100 and 1000 words long and typed, double spaced on 8 $\frac{1}{2}$ " x 11" paper.
+The essay is between 100 and 1000 words long and typed, double spaced on 8.5 inch x 11 inch paper.
 You might use books, magazines, or personal interviews as resources, but you must give credit to all sources by listing them.
 SF

-CLASS 10 - Wildlife Values Scrapbook - Make a scrapbook about the various values of wildlife.
-This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
-One resource would be the Wildlife Conservation project booklet (4-H 125).
+CLASS 10 - Wildlife Values Scrapbook - Make a scrapbook about a value of wildlife.
+Value could include aesthetic, scientific, commercial, game, genetic, and/or ecological topics.
 SF

 CLASS 11 - Wildlife Arts - The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
-Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the exhibitor.
-Entries must be appropriate for fair display and no larger than 24" inches x 24" inches.
+Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the 4-H member.
+Entries must be appropriate for fair display and no larger than 24 inches x 24 inches.
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what is the exhibit meant to show).
 SF